 - cheddar cheese

-- Rinse and drain beans and hominy.
-Add to beef, along with canned tomatoes and green chilies, tomato sauce, onion, the dressing and seasoning mixes and pepper.
-Puree green chilies and remaining diced tomatoes in a covered blender until smooth; stir into beef mixture.
+- Rinse and drain beans.
+Add to beef, along with diced tomatoes and green chilies, tomato sauce, onion, the dressing and seasoning mixes.